JetBrains/kotlin/spec-docs/reified-type-parameters.md

 ## Implementation notes for the JVM

 In inline functions, occurrences of a `reified` type parameter `T` are replaced with the actual type argument.
-If actual type argument is a primitive type, it's wrapper will be used within reified bytecode.

 ``` kotlin
 open class TypeLiteral<T> {